KamiAithein/Hangouts-Scraping/README.md

 # Hangouts-Scraping

 Takes in a valid Hangouts.json (obtained from google takeout) and writes all the messages from conversation threads that contain the people specified.
+If you put in your own name you'll get (big surprise) every message from every chat you've been in, since you have to have been in a chat for it to be archived.

   arguments (modified in the first few lines of hangouts.js):
     hangouts_file: the file and directory of the Hangouts.json (example: data/Hangouts.json)